QED0711/spiccato/README.md

 #### Dynamic Accessors
 An alternative way to access and set state values is through dynamically generated accessors.

 The default initialization behavior of a `spiccato` instance automatically creates accessor methods (getters and setters) for the each parameter in the associated state.
-In the case of nested values, nested accessors are also create.
+In the case of nested values, nested accessors are also created.
 This behavior can be modified at the time of initialization.
 See [Initialization Options](#initialization-options) for more information on how to modify this behavior.

 For example, take the following state schema and initialization:
 ```